ea-techcodes/ea-techcodes/README.md

 </p>

 <p align="center">When I’m not deep into learning or coding, you’ll likely find me enjoying a good Netflix binge, on the hunt for the perfect brewed coffee, or catching up with the latest trends and news on social media.
 Hiking has always held a special place in my heart, even if I don’t get to do it as often as I’d like 😢.
 And yes, memes are always welcome—they’re the perfect dose of daily humor! 😂. </p>

+<p align="center">Feel free to reach out to me on my email for any collaborations or work projects with regards to relevant topics mentioned.
+Looking forward to hear from you soon!. </p>